 Dry eyes link back to conditions that reduce or eliminate proper lubrication by the tear ducts.
 The patient’s tears may actually contain too much water and not enough oil, leading to a drying effect.
 Common causes include too many hours at the computer and living in environments with dry winds and heating systems.

-Optometrists take a full patient history report to try to track down the main causes of the dry and red eyes.
-Patients may need to answer questions about their heating system at home and work, hobbies and medical history to assist in finding the cause.
+Optometrists take a full patient history report to try to track down the main causes of dry and red eyes.
+Patients may need to answer questions about their heating system at home and work, hobbies, and medical history to assist in finding the cause.

 Upon determining the cause, optometrists will provide patients with a treatment plan.
 The plan may include the use of humidifiers in indoor environments to increase moisture levels in the air.
-If allergies are the cause, patients can place air purifiers at their workstation and around their home to reduce allergen exposure.
+If allergies are the cause, patients can place air purifiers at their workstations and around their homes to reduce allergen exposure.

 Patients with dry and red eyes should schedule an appointment with Trinity Eye Associates in Oviedo, FL to find the cause.
 Patients must have an exam performed, so the eye doctor can determine the severity of the condition and find a suitable solution.
-To schedule an appointment call us today at 407-678-9151.
+To schedule, an appointment calls us today at (407) 678-9151.